 Topical reviews and essays have great value, but they do not inspire the student or family member to pursue the highest level of understanding epilepsy.
 Nor do they convey information in such a way that promotes an optimal level of empathy.
 Storytelling accomplishes those goals better, thus storytelling is the third component of the book.

-Hatcher nests these literary reviews and essays within a novella about a young scholar suddenly confronted with temporal lobe epilepsy by way of a prolonged status epilepticus event – a seizure lasting an hour.
+Hatcher nests these science reviews and essays within a novella about a young scholar suddenly confronted with temporal lobe epilepsy by way of a prolonged status epilepticus event – a seizure lasting an hour.
 The book alternates between these factual sections and fictional story, connecting topics en route.
 An essay on entropy abuts the plot section of momentary bouts of exacerbated amnesia.
 Discussions of spatial memories link to the confusion of the young man lost in an isolated forest.
 His sexual crisis precedes a review of epileptic assaults on sexuality and social acceptance.
-Throughout the storyline, Hatcher particularly dwells on the misery of amnesia so often linked to temporal lobe epilepsy.
+The story, itself, is best thought of as a work of literary fiction rather than autobiography.
+Throughout the story-line, Hatcher particularly dwells on the misery of amnesia so often linked to temporal lobe epilepsy.

 Trephining was thought to relieve seizures (among many other neurological issues) via pressure release.
 The trepine was used to bore holes into the skull (both Figures 327 & 339 are taken from The Principles and Practice of Surgery Being a Treatise on Surgical Diseases and Injuries, Vol 1.
 1889.
 D.H.
 Agnew.
 J.B.
 Lippincott Co.
 Philadelphia).